 The backbone of an ETS is its Registry, an online platform where ownership of emission allowances and offsets is precisely recorded, and all transactions take place under a set of market rules defined by the Authority.
-It is through the Registry that regulated entities demostrate compliance: they upload their verified emissions inventory and surrender the allowances to match these emissions.
+Regulated entities demonstrate compliance through the Registry: they upload their verified emissions inventory and surrender the allowances to match these emissions.
 ETS Registries are traditionally developed as centralized databases.
-Such arrangement is fitting for the government to fulfill its role as the Authority.
-With the emergence of the disruptive, descentralized and trust-building Distributed Technology Ledger technologies such as Blockchain, Mexico is exploring an innovative way of ensuring transparency and environmental integrity.
-The pros and cons of this alternative are revealed in this study.
+Such arrangement supports the government’s ability to fulfill its role as the Authority.
+With the emergence of disruptive, decentralized and trust-building Distributed Ledger Technologies (DLTs) such as Blockchain, Mexico is exploring an innovative way of ensuring transparency and environmental integrity.
+This study reveals the pros and cons of this alternative.

-A Blockchain is an immutable digital database that gradually builds up with blocks of data which cryptographically link together.
-Unlike conventional databases which are managed by a single authority, a Blockchain is managed by a network of distributed participants, each represented by a computer server.
-Servers authenticate record transactions according to a set of pre-defined rules, and a transaction will be accepted and recorded only if consensus is reached among the network majority.
-This automatic, transparent and distributed decision-making is trust-worthy and eliminates the need for intermediaries (e.g. a central authority approving or denying certain transactions), facilitating the direct exchange between e.g. buyers and sellers of a commodity.
+A Blockchain is an immutable digital database that gradually builds up with blocks of data that cryptographically link together.
+Unlike conventional databases managed by a single authority, a Blockchain is managed by a network of distributed participants, each represented by a computer server.
+Servers authenticate record transactions according to a set of pre-defined rules, and a transaction is accepted and recorded only if consensus is reached among the network majority.
+This automatic, transparent and distributed decision making is trustworthy and eliminates the need for intermediaries (e.g., a central authority approving or denying certain transactions), thus facilitating the direct exchange between, for example, buyers and sellers of a commodity.

-How can this be applied to the ETS registry?
-Verified GHG emissions, emissions allowances or offset credits can be tokenized, that is, be issued as a cryptographic unit which represents a ‘right’ to emit (emissions allowance or offset credit) or an ‘obligation’ (verified emissions).
-Using smart contracts –another Blockchain feature– every ETS rule shall be automatically enforced and tokens could be transacted amongst participants.
-Compliance would be achieved when ‘obligation’ tokens are equivalent to ‘right’ tokens in a certain wallet (user account).
-Using different layers, the system can be used to perform other functions such as banking, borrowing, or even, allowance auctioning.
+How can this be applied to the ETS Registry?
+Verified greenhouse gas (GHG) emissions, emissions allowances or offset credits can be tokenized – that is, issued as a cryptographic unit that represents a “right” to emit (emissions allowance or offset credit) or an “obligation” (verified emissions).
+Through smart contracts – another Blockchain feature – every ETS rule would be automatically enforced and tokens could be transacted among participants.
+Compliance would be achieved when “obligation” tokens are equivalent to “right” tokens in a certain wallet (user account).
+Using different layers, the system can be employed to perform other functions such as banking, borrowing or even allowance auctioning.

-For a merely domestic (i.e. Mexican) ETS, a blockchain-based registry wouldn’t offer exceptional advantages over a conventional centralized database; oversight by the central regulator provides enough trustworthiness and immutability to the data records.
-However, in a world where emissions units will increasingly leave domestic territory and be transacted across jurisdictions and systems with different authorities (e.g. linking of ETS, transfer of ITMOs under Article 6 of the Paris Agreement, offset exchange with international aviation’s CORSIA), a trustworthy, immutable, decentralized Blockchain-based system would support increased interoperability and avoid double-counting of emissions reductions or allowances.
-Alternatively, hybrid approaches could be envisaged to incorporate the best from both a decentralized blockchain and a centralized system.
+For a merely domestic (i.e., Mexican) ETS, a Blockchain-based Registry wouldn’t offer exceptional advantages over a conventional centralized database; oversight by the central regulator provides enough trustworthiness and immutability of the data records.
+However, in a world where emissions units will increasingly leave domestic territory and be transacted across jurisdictions and systems with different authorities (e.g., linking of ETS, transfer of internationally transferred mitigation outcomes [ITMOs] under Article 6 of the Paris Agreement, offset exchange with international aviation’s Carbon Offsetting and Reduction Scheme for International Aviation [CORSIA]), a trustworthy, immutable and decentralized Blockchain-based system would support increased interoperability and avoid double-counting of emissions reductions or allowances.
+Alternatively, hybrid approaches could be envisaged to incorporate the best from both a decentralized Blockchain and a centralized system.

-Blockchain could additionally support other moments of the ETS compliance cycle, such as lowering administrative transaction costs for smaller entities, increasing the scope of the ETS.
-Beyond the ETS application, the study explores its potential for improving emissions and finance Monitoring, Reporting and Verification (MRV) frameworks.
-Laying in the possibility for tokenization of climate outcomes, and linking finance flows directly to verified emission reductions.
+Additionally, Blockchain could support other areas of the ETS compliance cycle, such as by lowering administrative transaction costs for smaller entities, increasing the scope of the ETS.
+Beyond the ETS application, the study explores its potential for improving emissions and financing Monitoring, Reporting and Verification (MRV) frameworks.
+It discusses the possibility for the tokenization of climate outcomes and the direct linking of finance flows to verified emission reductions.

-The upcoming pilot phase provides with an opportunity to test the Mexican ETS registry infrastructure, be it Blockchain-based or built on conventional centralized database technology.
-Additional studies covering a variety of technical issues be published in the “IKI-Alliance Mexico” blog in the coming months.
+The upcoming pilot phase provides an opportunity to test the Mexican ETS Registry infrastructure, be it Blockchain based or one built on conventional centralized database technology.
+Additional studies covering a variety of technical issues will be published on the “IKI-Alliance Mexico” blog in the coming months.

 For more information, please contact us at: Comercio.Emisiones-MX[AT]giz.de